Rules and Process for Obtaining and Fighting a VPO

 • Requirement to obtain domestic abuse counseling or other treatment options.

-This is not an exhaustive list, meeting with an experienced victim protective order attorney is the best way to ensure you know what you are facing as a Defendant in a VPO or what you may seek as relief, if you are the Petitioner seeking a VPO.
+This is not an exhaustive list, meeting with an experienced victim protective order attorney is the best way to ensure you know what you are facing as a Defendant in a VPO or what you may seek as relief if you are the Petitioner seeking a VPO.

-What You Can do if Someone Files a VPO on You
+What You Can Do if Someone Files a VPO on You

-We have represented many clients facing what you are faced with, if you have been served with a VPO in Oklahoma.
+We have represented many clients facing what you are faced with if you have been served with a VPO in Oklahoma.
 It is a scary and understandably upsetting proposition.
 Unfortunately, the amount of evidence necessary to support the entry of an Emergency Ex-parte VPO is low.
-The VPO process serves a very important public service; however, as the Defendant in a VPO, it is scary to know how easy your reputation and freedoms can be diminished by entry of an Emergency Ex-parte VPO or especially a final VPO.
+The VPO process serves a very important public service; however, as the Defendant in a VPO, it is scary to know how easy your reputation and freedoms can be diminished by entry into an Emergency Ex-parte VPO or especially a final VPO.

 VPO cases are very public in Oklahoma with the prevalence and access to court records provided by oscn.net Anyone at any time can search the docket on oscn.net and identify any person with a pending VPO and obtain a copy of the Petition supporting the Petition for VPO.
 This information is not said to scare you, but rather to inform you that the matter is serious and it is important that seek experienced VPO counsel to assist you in this process.